The Oratory Prep School, Goring Heath

 Like the senior school, The Oratory Prep is not an exam-passing factory (the intake is non-selective for the prep school moving into streaming as the children rise up the years), though there’s a strong success rate for pupils moving onto top senior schools – five of the girls got into the super-academic St Helen’s & St Katherine’s last year which is no mean feat.
 Some boys choose to stay on and move up to The Oratory School for their senior years, though this last year has also seen kids go to Eton, Harrow and Downe House, with scholarships to Bradfield College and Wellington College.

 The lessons I poked my head into seemed fun and interactive, and the kids well-behaved.
-The nursery is supersweet, a wood-clad foresty-feel quad of rooms around a central play area, with the kids dressed in all-weathers outside so they can get mucky.

 For those who struggle academically there’s a full-time learning support co-ordinator and visiting specialist teachers, and as I’m seeing more and more now, a counsellor has also been introduced to give wellbeing support to struggling, anxious kids.
 More investment is planned in pastoral care, plus money has been earmarked for expansion of classrooms (there’s a waiting list of kids here).